-- Using Auto Shutter in combination with Anti Shake (page 75) reduces the chance of image blur even more. - While recording with Detect Blur or Detect Smile, keep the camera as still as possible until the recording operation is complete.
+- Using Auto Shutter in combination with Anti Shake (page 77) reduces the chance of image blur even more. - While recording with Detect Blur or Detect Smile, keep the camera as still as possible until the recording operation is complete.

 - If the camera remains in Auto Shutter standby without releasing the shutter, you can record an image by pressing the shutter button all the way down again. - Detect Blur and Detect Panning may not produce the desired effect when shooting in an area where dim lighting requires a slow shutter speed, or when the subject is moving extremely quickly. - Since facial expressions differ from individual to individual, you may experience problems with getting the camera to release the shutter while Detect Smile is being used.
-If this happens, change the trigger sensitivity setting. - The Auto Power Off (page 146) trigger time is fixed at five minutes while the camera is in Auto Shutter standby.
-Sleep (page 145) is disabled while Auto Shutter being used. - To cancel Auto Shutter recording while Auto Shutter is being performed (indicated by "
+If this happens, change the trigger sensitivity setting. - The Auto Power Off (page 145) trigger time is fixed at five minutes while the camera is in Auto Shutter standby.
+Sleep (page 144) is disabled while Auto Shutter being used. - To cancel Auto Shutter recording while Auto Shutter is being performed (indicated by "

-Auto" flashing on the monitor screen), press [SET]. - The "MF Tracking" setting for the AF area cannot be used while Detect Blur or Detect Panning is selected for the Auto Shutter setting (page 37). - Always make sure you had "Image: Spot" selected for the AF area whenever you are using the Detect Smile Auto Shutter setting (page 37). - Auto Shutter cannot be used in combination with any of the following features. - Some BEST SHOT sample scenes (AUTO BEST SHOT, Dynamic Photo, Cross, Pastel, Multi-motion Image, ID Photo, White board, etc., Prerecord (Movie), For YouTube, Voice Recording) - · The following function is disabled when shooting with Auto Shutter. - Triple Self-timer
+Auto" flashing on the monitor screen), press [SET]. - The "Mr Tracking" setting for the AF area cannot be used while Detect Blur or Detect Panning is selected for the Auto Shutter setting (page 43). - Auto Shutter cannot be used in combination with any of the following features. - Some BEST SHOT sample scenes (AUTO BEST SHOT, Dynamic Photo, Interval Snapshot, Interval Movie, Multi-motion Image, Prerecord (Movie), For YouTube, Voice Recording) - The following function is disabled when shooting with Auto Shutter. - Triple Self-timer